Collection: Quilts

-Our allergy-friendly and hypoallergenic quilts are crafted from materials that are inhospitable to dust mites and other allergens.
-They are also easy to care for, which helps in diminishing the chances of allergic reactions and enhances the quality of sleep.
+Our quilts are crafted from materials that can be inhospitable to dust mites and other allergens.

-Check out our hypoallergenic quilt protectors to complement your hypoallergenic quilt for added protection.
+Check out our quilt protectors to complement your quilt for added protection.

 How to choose the best hypoallergenic duvet